- Part 1 - Introduction to custom deployment

 - Part 2 - Custom script generator

-- Part 3 - Custom deployment using the custom script generator sample
+- Part 3 - Custom script generator

 In previous posts I talked about Windows Azure Website's custom deployment feature and the tool to easily generate a deployment script, in this post I'll do a step by step guide on writing a custom deployment script.